 Upon anchoring at San Miguel Island, we found that, despite the dead calm and consequent lack of wind-waves, there was a big swell piling surf onto the beach, so we decided to stay on board and look at the deserted island from the deck of Celeste instead of launching the dinghy and going ashore.
 This decision was compounded by the fact that I was feeling the beginnings of the flu.
 As the sun set for our night at anchor there, the only sounds were the surf and a few elephant seals barking on the beach.
 Amazing to think we were only about 100 miles from Los Angeles!

 We had a relaxed morning the next day, hoping that sleeping in would make my flu go away (unfortunately it didn’t), and then we started across to Marina del Rey, about 80 miles away.
-We planned to do it as a leisurely overnight, puttering through the continued calm.
+We did it as a leisurely overnight, puttering through the continued calm.
 We reached the man-made harbor in the morning with plenty of time to find our slip and get settled there.

 Marina del Rey is one of the largest marinas in the world, and is the largest man-made small craft harbor with over 5,000 slips.
 It was dug out of the marshy Playa del Rey estuary in the 1950s.
 Today it’s surrounded by posh hotels like the Ritz and on-going construction everywhere.
 The marina slips are home to many normal-sized sail- and power boats as well as a hefty dosh of flashy, enormous yachts: